mdotstrange/AutoLipSync/README.md

-# AutoLipSync
+# Simple auto lip sync script for Unity

 ![alt text](https://media.giphy.com/media/cilORnhbi89xYPT2zK/source.gif)

-A simple Unity C# script that will drive a **lower** jaw based on audio amplitude.
+A simple Unity C# script that will drive a **lower** jaw based on audio amplitude from an audio clip.
 It uses a low pass filter to smooth the output.
 A custom SLATE action is included called "PlayAudioWithLipSync" use it in Slate to drive the jaw in your cutscenes.

 **AutojawSync script**